Myanmar army, govt hold rare meeting over Rohingya crisis | Malay Mail

 The country has said it will establish its own independent probe to investigate human rights abuses.

-Suu Kyi and Commander-in-Chief Min Aung Hlaing were among the 15 attendees at today’s meeting in Naypyidaw, a Facebook post by the office of President Win Myint said.
+Suu Kyi and Commander-in-Chief Min Aung Hlaing were among the 15 attendees at Friday’s meeting in Naypyidaw, a Facebook post by the office of President Win Myint said.

 It covered “national security and international relations including the crisis in Rakhine state” and the formation of an “investigative commission” on Rakhine.